smatechnologies/opconmft-docs/docs/security.md

 **Supported Ciphers**

-OpConMFT includes support for all 106 separate ciphers provided by OpenSSL 1.1.1e for use with TLS.
+OpCon MFT includes support for all 106 separate ciphers provided by OpenSSL 1.1.1e for use with TLS.
 Each of these ciphers can be paired with a limited number of
 HMAC algorithms, making for a total of 130 cipher + HMAC combinations.
 The complete cipher list is as follows:

 - ECDHE-RSA-AES256-GCM-SHA384